MASC Resources

 Activation/Mobilization

+If you need to miss a few classes because of your military duties, KU policy provides guidance on how those absences should be handled.
 University policy lists required military service as excused absences.
 That means a student cannot be penalized and shall receive an accommodation for completing the missed work.
 University excused absences apply to all course requirements, including any final examinations, quizzes, in class work, and tests other than final examinations.
 In cases where part of a class grade is based on attendance, a student shall not be penalized for missing class due to a university excused absence.
 Please visit our Activation/Mobilization page for detailed information.

-Please visit our Activation/Mobilization page for detailed information.
+If you have received military orders that require you to leave KU, please visit our Activation/Mobilization page for detailed information.

-Yes.
+You need to inform KU if you are being deployed or activated, even if it happens in between semesters.
 This can help ensure a smoother return to KU if you take a semester off.
 Visit our Activation/Mobilization page for the process.

 Visit with your advisor or program coordinator to discuss plans for your return, i.e. retaking courses or what courses you will need to enroll in upon your return.